harrypujols/harrypujols.github.io/posts/_posts/2024-05-13-everything-sucks.md

 ## Google

 **Before:** We’re Google, what else can you say?
-We hire tech geniuses.
+We hire tech geniuses and they get amazing perks.

 **After:** We're basically Bing now.
 The geniuses lost most of their perks, including job stability.